-As underscored in the previous Mondays’ posts, researching your competition and tracking social trends, you are not the only wonder in web town!
+As we discussed earlier, you’re not the only wonder in web town!
 (I know: Surprise!)
 So to refine and improve upon your content, and one-up your competition, you first need to truly know thyself, and second, you need a fearless reality-check on where you stand relative to your competitors.

 This is where SWOT analysis comes in:

 Whew!
-Great job, and nobody died!
+Great job!
 Now that you’ve done your SWOT analysis, try putting everything you’ve listed — strengths, weaknesses, opportunities, threats — into a matrix, like so:

 Now, don’t you feel better, knowing where you stand and where you need to focus your efforts?
 Next week, we’ll delve deep into how to profile your perfect customer and thereby craft precision benefits statements!
 Stay tuned!